OpenWork-NZ/mdwg/_defs/ResourceOtherConstraints.md

 ---
 layout: page
-type: element
+type: section
 section: constraints
+rank: 50
-title: Resource Other Constraints
+title: Resource Constraints
 ---
 # Resource Other Constraints ★★★★
 *The presence (or at times absence) of constraints (other than those of [legal](./ResourceLegalConstraints) of [security](./ResourceSecurityConstraints) nature) on a spatial resource is important to document.
 Potential users need to be informed of rights, restrictions and responsibilities that apply to the use of such resources.
 These include *use limitations* and *releasability* constraint information.*